ProZachJ/ducktales/woohoo/README.md

 ### /notaduck/blindbids

 Allows users to submit bids for a blind auction.
 Upon request of `GET /notaduck/whowon` the results of the auction will be tallied using sorting mechanism.
-An attacker can submit malious bids that interfere with the sorting and cause their own low bid to win, dispite higher bids being in the system.
+An attacker can submit malicious bids that interfere with the sorting and cause their own low bid to win, dispite higher bids being in the system.

 ### /notaduck/bid